metal-stack/docs/docs/src/development/proposals/MEP8/README.md

   Number    int
   // Label to enhance readability
   Label     *string
-  // Size given in kubernetes resource metrics
+  // Size given in MebiBytes
   // if "0" is given the rest of the device will be used, this requires Number to be the highest in this partition Size      string
   // GPTType defines the GPT partition type